DerekSchwantner/Sprint-Challenge--Advanced-CSS/README.md

     ANSWER: Adaptive site have distinct layouts for different screen sizes, so each layout has to be specifically designed for that size.
 Responsive websites are constantly adapting to the size of the screen no matter what.

 2. Describe what it means to be mobile first vs desktop first.
     ANSWER: To be desktop first is to optimize for high resolution screens, typically the site is rich with features.
 Most of the complex and dynamic design is for the larger screen while the mobile is more simple and functional.
-Mobile first
+Mobile first is basically the oppisite, optimize for functionality and move upward from there to accomidate the size.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?
     ANSWER: